Torpoint

 Cornwall

-Torpoint (Cornish: Penntorr[1]) is a civil parish and town on the Rame Peninsula in southeast Cornwall, England, United Kingdom.
+Torpoint (Cornish: Penntorr[1]) is a town and civil parish on the Rame Peninsula in southeast Cornwall, England, United Kingdom.
 It is situated opposite the city of Plymouth across the Hamoaze which is the tidal estuary of the River Tamar.[2]
+Torpoint had a population of 8,457 at the 2001 census, decreasing to 8,364 at the 2011 census.[3]
+Two electoral wards also exist (Torpoint East and Torpoint West).
+Their combined populations at the same census were 7,717.[4]

 Torpoint is linked to Plymouth (and Devonport) by the Torpoint Ferry.
 The three vessels that operate the service are chain ferries – that is, they are propelled across the river by pulling themselves on fixed chains which lie across the bed of the river.
 The journey takes about seven minutes.